hackclub/hackclub/workshops/3D Heatmap/README.md

 **Output**
 ![Volcano Heatmap](https://cloud-94iqxy8lo.vercel.app/0volcano.gif)

+To make 3D plots, we need three coordinates to define each point of the volcano.
+It's latitude, longitude, and altitude ( X, Y, and Z ).
+This data has come from the volcano(dataset).
+Then we will plot each point, and then it will give us the 3D model of the volcano.
+And then, we have also added colors to make this 3D plot into 3D Heatmap.

+\
-### Marvelous!
-You have created your first 3D Heat Map plot ###
+Fantastic!
+You have created your first 3D Heatmap plot.

-# voilà!
+# Voilà!

-**Congratulations!✌️ you have completed the workshop.
+Congratulations!✌️ you have completed the workshop.
 Share it with your friends and family.
-Share with everyone🤗✌️🥳👏🏅🌇🎊**
+Share with everyone🤗✌️🥳👏🏅🌇🎊

 ![congratulations g.i.f](https://cloud-1th3ydnib.vercel.app/2workshop_happy.gif)